-Understanding the model's decision-making process is important, but so is understanding the semantic structure of the representations the model learns from the data~\cite{bengio2013representation}.
+Understanding the model's decision-making process is important, so as the semantic structure of the representations it learns from the data~\cite{bengio2013representation}.
 Foundation models yield high-dimensional representations of input data, embedding semantic relationships in the geometric properties of the latent space.
-Although most interpretability methods aim to provide local explanations for individual predictions, they do not reveal whether the underlying representation space accurately captures semantic relationships, that is, whether semantically similar concepts such as disease grades are proximally embedded and whether the geometric structure reflects meaningful patterns rather than data artifacts or spurious correlations~\cite{achtibat2023attribution}.
-Visualizing representation spaces provides a complementary perspective to interpretability by exposing the global structure of what the model has learned~\cite{ayhan2024interpretable,sun2025data,engelmann_training_2025}.
-As in these studies, embedding spaces are often visualized with neighbor embedding methods such as \textit{t}-SNE~\cite{kobak2019art}.
-However, \textit{t}-SNE is non-parametric, which means it does not learn an explicit mapping from a high-dimensional input space to a low-dimensional output space and must be re-fitted every time new samples are added to a visualization, requiring a separate optimization step after model training, and for each, potentially very large dataset.
+Although attribution methods aim to provide local explanations for individual predictions, they do not reveal whether the underlying representation space accurately captures semantic relationships, that is, whether semantically similar concepts such as disease grades are proximally embedded and whether the geometric structure reflects meaningful patterns rather than data artifacts or spurious correlations~\cite{achtibat2023attribution}.
+Visualizing representation spaces offers a complementary dataset-level view of the learned global structure, typically done via neighbor embedding methods such as \textit{t}-SNE~\cite{kobak2019art,sun2025data}.
+However, \textit{t}-SNE is non-parametric: it learns no explicit high-to-low-dimensional mapping and must be re-fitted whenever new samples are added, which can be costly for large datasets.